nathanhleung/install-peerdeps/README.md

   -h, --help     output usage information
   -V, --version  output the version number
-  -d, --dev      Install the package as a devDependency
+  -d, --dev      Install the package as a devDependency -S, --silent   If using npm, don't save in package.json -Y, --yarn     Install with yarn
 ```

 ## Examples